My Animal (film): Plot

 One night, Jonny takes Heather to her house where the two finally have sex.
 Heather has another fantasy where Jonny is naked and she removes Heather's underwear as they make out in the nude.
-However, Heather begins to showcase violent tendencies related to her lycanthropy, which disturb Jonny.
+However, Heather begins to showcase violent tendencies related to her lycanthropy, which disturbs Jonny.
 Soon after they have sex, Jonny stops interacting with Heather and begins to avoid her.
 Heather tries to reconnect to no avail.

 Eventually, Heather is invited to a party where Jonny tearfully reveals to Heather that they "can't talk anymore."
 Devastated, Heather has a breakdown back at her house where she is comforted by Patti.
 Not long after, Henry dies of a heart attack at work with his body reverting to wolf form.

 When Heather tries sitting with her brothers after giving herself a haircut, Hardy accuses her sexuality of causing their father's death.
-Cooper, who reconciled with Heather during Henry’s funeral, fights Hardy in her defense.
+Cooper, who reconciled with Heather during Henry's funeral, fights Hardy in her defense.
 During this, Heather runs out of the house as Patti works to break up the fight between the twins.

 Later, Heather heads to the bar to confront Jonny about avoiding her.
 While doing so, Heather is dragged outside by Rick who beats her up; however, Heather transforms during the beating, and she winds up killing Rick and then running off into the woods.

 The next morning, Patti finds Heather naked, bruised, and blood-soaked in her bedroom.
 While bathing and healing Heather, Patti advises her to move out of their home as the town is no longer safe for her; Heather agrees, driving off into the night.